 The prime title for oil and gas exploration is a petroleum exploration permit.

-You must apply for a petroleum exploration permit if you want to explore for oil and gas in the Territory.
+You must apply for a petroleum exploration permit if you want to explore for oil and gas in the NT.

 The permit gives you the exclusive right to explore but not produce petroleum in the title area.

 - operations to establish the nature and extent of a petroleum resource you discover and the feasibility of production.

 Exploration activities includes:

 When applying for an exploration permit, you must be aware of areas which have the potential to restrict exploration activities including reserves declared under the:

 Read more about how to apply for a petroleum exploration permit.

 Titles for retention and production

 If you discover petroleum as the holder of a petroleum exploration permit, you have the right to convert the discovery into a production licence or a retention licence or lease, if the title is not commercially viable.